False Alarm Prevention Tips

 - There are easy steps you and your alarm dealer can take to prevent false alarms.

-- False alarms present a serious threat to the effectiveness of our local police, fire and EMS departments, as well as to the safety of our citizens.
+- False alarms present a serious threat to the effectiveness of our local police, fire and EMS departments, as well as to the safety of our residents.

 - False alarms are costly and dangerous because they divert police officers from proactive crime prevention efforts and can divert public safety responses from true emergency calls.